 You can purchase pregnancy tests from many places, including pharmacies and supermarkets.
 It's best to wait until your period is late before you take a test to make sure you get an accurate result.
-There are more sensitive tests available that will give you an answer a little earlier, however.
+However, there are more sensitive tests available that will give you an answer a little earlier.

-If you experience any bleeding, extreme morning sickness or need any early pregnancy support each trust has an Early Pregnancy Department ,this is run by Gynaecology services and you can gain a referral to this service via your GP.
-Your GP can also provide advice re any concerns you may have.
-After your booking appointment with your named midwife you will be provided with the contact information for the maternity service where you have chosen to have your care.
+If you experience any bleeding, extreme morning sickness or need any early pregnancy support each trust has an Early Pregnancy Department, this is run by Gynaecology services and you can gain a referral to this service via your GP.
+Your GP can also provide advice about any concerns you may have.
+After the booking appointment with your named midwife you will be given the contact information for the maternity service where you have chosen to have your care.

 If the test is negative, it's best to wait a few days before repeating the test.
 Please see your GP if your period doesn't start and your tests are still negative.